At this stage, we understand our goals and our product Now we will understand potential customers.

 For a biography, I wrote Mark is a young professional who really enjoys technology.

 He’s an entrepreneur as he runs his own business.
-He is skeptical about most things and is motivated by recommendations from other colleagues or professional sources.
+He is sceptical about most things and is motivated by recommendations from other colleagues or professional sources.

 The bio really helps me begin to shape how I’m going to target to this persona.